Our cultural competency journey

 We’ve released further online safety education resources like Hector’s World online safety programme in English and Te Reo for tamariki aged 6-10 years (visit Hector's World YouTube(www.youtube.com/@HectorsWorld.) to view).

-We are making room for the release in early 2025 of our co-designed six episode digital safety micro learn programme for Māori and are working with Tātahi Aho Rau ( Core Education) and the Education and Innovation Partnership Trust.
+We have published a six episode digital safety microlearn programme (see below) in Te Reo Māori, working with Tātahi Aho Rau (Core Education) and the Education and Innovation Partnership Trust.

 We continue to lay solid foundations for our engagements and look to improve online safety outcomes for Māori.